PawelHamryszak/natours/readme.md

 ### Book a tour

 * Login to the site.
-Email adress you can find in this [file](https://github.com/PawelHamryszak/natours/blob/master/dev-data/data/users.json)
+Email adress you can find in this [file](https://github.com/PawelHamryszak/natours/blob/master/dev-data/data/users.json).
+Password for all users is: test1234
 * Search for tours that you want to book
 * Book a tour
 * Proceed to the payment checkout page